Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Introduction

-We test four different LLMs of different scales and training objectives: GPT-3.5 175B \citep{DBLP:journals/corr/abs-2203-02155}, PaLM 540B \citep{DBLP:journals/corr/abs-2204-02311}, LLaMA 65B \citep{DBLP:journals/corr/abs-2302-13971}, and FLAN-T5 11B \citep{DBLP:journals/corr/abs-2210-11416}, and we find: \begin{enumerate}[noitemsep,topsep=-0.3pt,leftmargin=1.5em] \item CoT is able to elicit OOD reasoning in LLMs generalizing to compositional and longer proofs, provided they are given in-context examples of suitable depth.
-This is somewhat surprising given the amount of previous work that claims that LLMs are \emph{not} able to generalize compositionally \citep{DBLP:conf/blackboxnlp/HosseiniVBSC22,DBLP:journals/corr/abs-2305-04835}. \item ICL generalizes differently compared to supervised learning.
+We test four different LLMs of different scales and training objectives: GPT-3.5 175B \citep{DBLP:journals/corr/abs-2203-02155}, PaLM 540B \citep{DBLP:journals/corr/abs-2204-02311}, LLaMA 65B \citep{DBLP:journals/corr/abs-2302-13971}, and FLAN-T5 11B \citep{DBLP:journals/corr/abs-2210-11416}, and we find: \begin{enumerate}[noitemsep,topsep=-0.3pt,leftmargin=1.5em] \item CoT is able to elicit out-of-demonstration (OOD) reasoning in LLMs generalizing to compositional proofs.
+This is somewhat surprising given the amount of previous work that claim that LLMs are \emph{not} able to generalize compositionally \citep{DBLP:conf/blackboxnlp/HosseiniVBSC22,DBLP:journals/corr/abs-2305-04835}.
+See Section~\ref{sec:compositional_results} and Figure~\ref{fig:compositional_accuracies}. \item ICL generalizes differently compared to supervised learning (i.e.\ gradient descent on in-context examples).
 We find numerous examples where it is strictly worse to provide in-context examples from the same distribution as the test example.
-For instance, in some cases, we observe better generalization to compositional proofs when the in-context examples each contain individual deduction rules. \item However, the LLMs do require in-demonstration examples for some deduction rules, specifically, \emph{proof by cases} and \emph{proof by contradiction}, suggesting that they may be limited in their ability to produce hypothetical subproofs. \item Model size does not strongly correlate with performance.
+For instance, in some cases, we observe better generalization to compositional proofs when the in-context examples each contain individual deduction rules.
+See Sections~\ref{sec:compositional_results} and \ref{sec:distractor_results}, and Figures~\ref{fig:compositional_accuracies} and \ref{fig:distractor_accuracies}. \item However, the LLMs cannot generalize to some deduction rules without explicit demonstrations, specifically, \emph{proof by cases} and \emph{proof by contradiction}, suggesting that pretraining is not sufficient to teach the model to generate hypothetical subproofs.
+See Section~\ref{sec:rule_generalization_results} and Figure~\ref{fig:rule_accuracies}. \item Model size does not strongly correlate with performance.
 Smaller (but not the smallest) models with instruction tuning and longer pretraining perform comparably to larger models. \end{enumerate}